Last Updated on August 16, 2024 by Veronica Sparks

 5. Add It To Your Deviled Eggs Recipe

 Speaking of eggs, leftover pickle juice can also add a unique twist to your deviled eggs recipe.
-When making the filling for your deviled eggs, substitute some of the mayo or mustard with pickle juice for an extra layer of flavor.
+When making the filling for your deviled eggs, substitute some of your homemade mayo or mustard with pickle juice for an extra layer of flavor.
 The result is a creamy and tangy filling that will elevate your deviled eggs to a whole new level.

 6. Give Deli Salads a Flavor Boost